rafaelfiume/tictactoe/README.md

 A simple Tic-Tac-Toe console game implementation demonstrating design and TDD techniques.

-You can see the specification [here](http://rafaelfiume.github.io/tictactoe), generated from the source code of the test classes in the [acceptance](https://github.com/rafaelfiume/tictactoe/tree/master/src/test/java/com/rafaelfiume/tictactoe/console/acceptance) package and automatically updated when pushing code into master.
+The project specification is available [here](http://rafaelfiume.github.io/tictactoe), generated from the source code of the test classes in the [acceptance](https://github.com/rafaelfiume/tictactoe/tree/master/src/test/java/com/rafaelfiume/tictactoe/console/acceptance) package, and automatically updated when pushing code into master.

 ## How to Play It